-8. If everyone checks (or is all-in) on the final betting round, the player who acted first is the first to show the hand.
+7. If everyone checks (or is all-in) on the final betting round, the player who acted first is the first to show the hand.
 If there is wagering on the final betting round, the last player to take aggressive action by a bet or raise is the first to show the hand.
 In order to speed up the game, a player holding a probable winner is encouraged to show the hand without delay.
-If there are one or more side pots (because someone is all-in), players are asked to aid in determining the pot winner by not showing their cards until a pot they are in is being settled.
+If there is a side pot, players involved in the side pot should show their hands before anyone who is all-in for only the main pot.